tlswg/tls13-spec/draft-ietf-tls-tls13.md

 produced without it (see {{server-certificate-selection}}).

-The signatures on certificates that are self-signed or certificates that are trust anchors are not validated.
-Thus, a self-signed certificate or trust anchor MAY use a hash or signature algorithm that is not advertised as being supported in the signature_algorithms extension.
+The signatures on certificates that are self-signed or certificates that are trust anchors are not validated since they begin a certification path (see
+{{RFC5280}}, Section 3.2).
+A certificate that begins a certification path MAY use a hash or signature algorithm that is not advertised as being supported in the signature_algorithms extension.

 Note: TLS 1.3 servers MAY receive TLS 1.2 ClientHellos which do not contain